appvia/terranetes/docs/terranetes-controller/quick_start.md

 ## Deleting the terraform resources

-You can delete the cloud resource like any other Kubernetes resource
+You can delete the cloud resource like any other Kubernetes resource.

 ```bash
 kubectl -n apps delete cloudresource bucket --wait=false